lpalliyaguru/mule-aws-cloudwatch-connector/README.md

 # Installation
 For beta connectors you can download the source code and build it with devkit to find it available on your local repository.
 Then you can add it to Studio

+## Manually add the connector to your studio
+1. Open studio.
+Go to Help -> Install new software
+2. Click "Add" button.
+3. In the "Add Repository" dialog box, click on the  "Archive" button
+4. Choose the "UpdateSte.zip" (You can download from [here](https://github.com/lpalliyaguru/aws-cloudwatch-connector/build))
+5. Please note that there will be several warning from the studio when you do this installation.
+As this is beta version of the connector, we have not sign the package yet.
+You can ignore those warnings.

 For released connectors you can download them from the update site in Anypoint Studio.
 Open Anypoint Studio, go to Help → Install New Software and select Anypoint Connectors Update Site where you’ll find all avaliable connectors.